jorgerocha10/jorgerocha10.github.io/_posts/2025-7-24-What-is-text-to-SQL.md

 ### What it does:

-This is where WrenAI connects to your actual data—databases, warehouses, etc.
+This is where a Text-To-SQL system (e.g. WrenAI) connects to your actual data - databases, data warehouses, and more.

 - **Connect**: Add a data source (like Synapse Analytics, Snowflake, Postgres, etc.)
 - **Reads Metadata**: Grabs table names, column types, and other schema details

-Think of it like introducing the GenBI system to your data for the first time.
+Think of it like introducing the Text-To-SQL system to your data for the first time.

 ---